MiguelRossi/PunkAPI/README.md

 - Creating modules
 - Find alternatives to the repository pattern (Mediator?)

-Two more branches adding:
+One more branches adding:
-- Room
-- Koin
+- Koin (with Room)

 A single branch with:
 - Volley instead of Retrofit